jd11111/jd11111.github.io/_posts/2023-10-01-Perturbation.md

 categories:
 ---

 This post is an introduction to perturbation theory based on my reading of chapter 2 of the book ["Pertubation Theory For Linear Operators"](https://link.springer.com/book/10.1007/978-3-642-66282-9) by Tosio Kato, where more on the topic (including lots of things i have omitted) can be found.
-Test!

 The following topics are covered: